 Notorious for its stickered front door, International Mountain Climbing School can easily be found on Route 16, right in North Conway Village.
 The first time Paul walked through that door in early 2010 he was instantly made to feel right at home.
 Which is a huge reason why he has guided exclusively for IMCS; they treated him like family.
 They do the same for anyone coming through looking for a lesson.

-Twelve years later, Paul is now the Lead Guide and climbing school manager.
-He is now also in the process of purchasing IMCS from longtime owners Brad White, and Rick and Celia Wilcox.
-Between Brad, Rick and Celia, they hold over seventy years of guiding experience, and now Paul is adding his experience through twelve years as a guide, and twenty-plus years as a climber.
+Over twelve years later, Paul is now the Lead Guide and owner.
+Taking over from longtime owners Brad White, and Rick and Celia Wilcox; between them all, they hold over seventy years of guiding experience, and now Paul is adding his experience through twelve years as a guide, and twenty-plus years as a climber.

 With close to 100 years of experience (not counting the years other guides who work for IMCS add to the mix) circulating through the walls of IMCS, you as a customer, guest, and student have access to that library of knowledge.
 This includes trail information, technical and skill training, insight into assessing weather and terrain patterns, and a collection of personal anecdotes on climbing, team work, and cultivating mental and physical resilience that have come from the hundreds of treks IMCS’s guides have led in the White Mountain National Forest (WMNF), and the world.